premsg1610/Online-Shopping-App-/README.md

 # [Online-Shopping-App Project]

 Hi World !🌏
-We were a team🔭 of 6 member from the Masai Web-17 batch.
+We were a team of 6 member from the Masai Web-17 batch.
 We worked on creating REST API and writing business logic for an E-commerce application.

+# Details : 🔭
 Our project performs fundamental operations of an e-commerce website, where our customer's data is validated, mapped, processed with business logic & persisted in the database.

  🚀 The Swagger link to check rest Api-> http://localhost:8088/swagger-ui/